kaist-cp/view-hw/README.md

 ### Our extension

-We extends the original checker to the PARMv8 model checker by supporting:
+We extend the original checker to the PARMv8 model checker by supporting:

 - ARMv8 instruction for persistency (i.e., DC CVAP)
 - persistency views of PARMv8-view (i.e., VpReady, VpAsync, VpCommit)